nicolas-gervais/predicting-car-price-from-scraped-data/picture-scraper/README.md

     'Length, Overall (in)', 'Gas Mileage', 'Drivetrain', 'Passenger Capacity', 'Passenger Doors', 'Body Style']
 ```
-__There are 3 random characters in the end, because there are 150 pictures for each car.__
+__There are 3 random characters in the end, to make a unique filename ID.__

 Example:
 ```